Turkey meat vs. Chicken meat — Health Impact and Nutrition Comparison

 Similarly, four classes of turkey have been defined based on the age and extent of breastbone calcification: fryer-roaster, young, yearling, and mature or old turkey, hen, or tom (3).

-Based on many aspects, such as the cut, the age of the animal, and the cooking method, the nutritional values of these two kinds of meat can vary.
+Based on many aspects, such as the cut, the animal's age, and the cooking method, the nutritional values of these two kinds of meat can vary.

 The nutritional values below are presented for a roasted whole turkey with meat and skin and a roasted chicken broiler or fryer with meat and skin.